 The downside of the fence is setting it up, taking it down, moving it, and transporting it.

-But, if you take your time to lay it down, fold it by the posts, and tie it together at the posts, it can make the process and experience so much better.
+However, if you take your time to lay it down, fold it by the posts, and tie it together at the posts, it can make the process and experience pretty easy.
 Otherwise, it will become a tangled problem.
 We also use a trailer where we’ll lay our fencing down flat and stacked, and it seems to help make moving the fence that much easier.

 I wouldn’t recommend rolling the netting up unless it’s already folded, and tied, and then you can roll it up.
-I wouldn’t roll it up unless I was storing it for the season or needed to make room to transport it long distances (such as off the farm or fields farther away).
+Due to the easiness of getting posts tangled, I will usually only roll it up when I’m storing the fence for the off season or needed to make room to transport it long distances (such as off the farm or fields farther away).

 The best place to buy

 This summer we tried out Gallagher’s Turbo Electric Sheep Netting and really like their net fencing as well.
 If we need to add more net fence to our fencing supplies, I will likely purchase more from them.

 A few of the features I really like: